xueqianging/flink/docs/dev/connectors/kafka.md

 For more information on Flink configuration for Kerberos security, please see [here]({{ site.baseurl}}/ops/config.html).
 You can also find [here]({{ site.baseurl}}/ops/security-kerberos.html) further details on how Flink internally setups Kerberos-based security.

+## Migrating Kafka Connector from 0.11 to universal

+In order to perform the migration, see the [upgrading jobs and Flink versions guide]({{ site.baseurl }}/ops/upgrading.html)
+and:
+* Use Flink 1.9 or newer for the whole process.
+* Do not upgrade the Flink and operators at the same time.
+* Make sure that Kafka Consumer and/or Kafka Producer used in your job have assigned unique identifiers (`uid`):
+* Use stop with savepoint feature to take the savepoint (for example by using `stop --withSavepoint`)[CLI command]({{ site.baseurl }}/ops/cli.html).

 ## Troubleshooting